sarahkeefe/documentation-test/site-files/6-test-running-container/docker-run-command.md

 ```

 Where you would make the following replacements:
-- `[OPTIONS]` gets replaced with any number of option flags that the command can take in
+- `[OPTIONS]` gets replaced with any number of option flags that the `docker run` command can take in
 - `imagetag:imageversion` gets replaced with the tag and version of an image you want to run a container of
 - `[COMMAND]` gets replaced with a command you want to run within the container you launch (We will use this, but it is technically optional)
 - `[ARG...]` gets replaced with any arguments to your command from `[COMMAND]` (This is only needed if you are including a `[COMMAND]`)